Dog Constant Hacking Cough (Causes and What To Do)

 A dog with a constant hacking cough can be distressing for any dog owner to witness.
 The sound may resemble gagging, choking, or even retching, and it often raises fears of something stuck in the throat or a serious illness.

-We outline the common causes of a constant hacking cough in dogs, what you can do at home, and when to seek veterinary help.
+We outline the common causes of a constant hacking cough in dogs, what you can do at home, and when to seek veterinary care.

 A constant hacking cough in dogs usually signals irritation or inflammation in the airways or lungs.
 It can stem from respiratory infections like kennel cough, heart disease, foreign objects lodged in the throat, allergies, or even more serious issues such as collapsing trachea.